-Specifically, the first step in determining the overall percent change in harvest would be to compare the average RHL for the upcoming two years to the CI of the most recent two years of MRIP estimates, or to a CI around an alternative predictor of harvest based on a robust statistical methodology approved by the Technical and Monitoring Committees.
+Specifically, the first step in determining the overall percent change in harvest would be to compare the average RHL for the upcoming two years to the Cl of the most recent two years of MRIP estimates, or to a Cl around an alternative predictor of harvest based on a robust statistical methodology approved by the Technical and Monitoring Committees.
 The MRIP estimates (or approved alternative estimates) are intended as a proxy for expected harvest in the upcoming years under status quo measures, similar to the current process.
-Depending on whether the average RHL is above the upper bound of the CI, within the CI, or below the lower bound of the CI around the estimate of expected harvest, the management responses are narrowed down to those illustrated in rows A, B, and C in Table 1 (p.
-13), respectively.
+Depending on whether the average RHL is above the upper bound of the Cl, within the Cl, or below the lower bound of the Cl around the estimate of expected harvest, the management responses are narrowed down to those illustrated in rows A, B, and C in Table 1, respectively.

 The second step narrows down the suite of management responses further by taking into consideration the B/BMSY ratio.
 The third column in Table 1 displays the resulting percent change in measures required for the upcoming two years.
 A range of sub-options is under consideration for the resulting percent change when the RHL is above or below the bounds of the CI, as described below.
 Regardless of the sub-options chosen, when the RHL is within the CI, no change in measures would be made if the B/BMSY ratio is between 1 and 1.5 (i.e., the stock is between the target biomass level and 150% of the target level).
 A 10% liberalization in harvest would be allowed when the B/BMSY ratio exceeds 1.5 (i.e., the stock is greater than 150% of the target biomass level).
-A 10% reduction in harvest would be required when the $B/B{MSY}$ ratio is less than 1 (i.e., biomass is below the target level).
+A 10% reduction in harvest would be required when the B/BMSY ratio is below the target level).

-&lt;sup>4 A confidence interval provides an upper and lower bound around a point estimate to indicate the range of possible true parameter values in accordance with a specific confidence level.
-In this case, it represents a range of potential harvest estimates that can be reasonably expected to encompass the true harvest value.
+&lt;sup>4 A confidence interval provides an upper and lower bound around a point estimate to indicate the range of possible values given the uncertainties around the estimate.
+For example, a Cl of 5% for an estimate of 100 would mean that the value could fall anywhere between 105 and 95.
+In this option, the Cl represents a range of potential harvest estimates that can be reasonably expected to encompass the true harvest value.